epsilonrt/qpidbm/README.md

 allows to add new models of boards easily.

-At this time, the SoC models supported are AllWinner H-Series and Broadcom BCM2708 through 2710 which allows it to be used on Raspberry Pi and most Nano Pi, Orange Pi and Banana Pi.
+At this time, the SoC models supported are AllWinner H-Series and Broadcom BCM2708 through 2711 which allows it to be used on Raspberry Pi and most Nano Pi, Orange Pi and Banana Pi.

-pidbm allows you to manage the piduino database, whether local or remote (on a server).
+qpidbm allows you to manage the piduino database, whether local or remote (on a server).
 It is a multiplatform software developed with [Qt](https://www.qt.io/) which allows you to add, modify or delete the different elements that make up the PiDuino database (boards, GPIO, connectors, pins, SoC ...).

-This project is not fully functional, it is under development.
+This project is not yet functional, you can use [pidbm](https://github.com/epsilonrt/pidbm) to manage the piduino database from the command line.